AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/views-overview.md

 </tr>
 <tr>
 <td role="rowheader"><strong>Add status columns:</strong> </td>
-<td>Click the <strong>Plus</strong> icon, then select the status you want to add.<br>All default system statuses are displayed, as well as any custom statuses that have been shared with you.<br>You can configure up to 10 statuses to display.</td>
+<td> <p>Click the <strong>Plus</strong> icon, then select the status you want to add.<br>All default system statuses are displayed, as well as any custom statuses that have been shared with you.<br>You can configure up to 10 statuses to display.</p> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Alina: research this and add: [!
+What if the status has been shared with me or a group I'm in (so I can see it here), but the status hasn't been shared with another user who also has access to a project where I later apply this view?
+Can that user still see this status on the project?])</p>
+--> </td>
 </tr>
 </tbody>
 </table> </p> <p> </p> <p> </p> </li>